How to Choose a Health Insurance: A Step-by-Step Guide

 Optional Add-On Benefits

 Some health plans include extras beyond the basics.
-Adult dental and vision coverage isn't required, but many insurers offer it as an add-on or built into certain plans, while other include weight management programs, diabetes management tools and 24/7 nurse hotlines to provide additional support.
+Adult dental and vision coverage isn't required, but many insurers offer it as an add-on or built into certain plans, while others include weight management programs, diabetes management tools and 24/7 nurse hotlines to provide additional support.
 Compare benefits across plans to find coverage that matches your health needs and lifestyle.

 How Much Does Health Insurance Cost?